BlareRobinson/NFLStatReports/NFLReportsApp/README.md

 # Special Instructions

-* If you have to use and API Key, this is it: 40130162
+* The API data is seen in PlayerSearchEngine.cs on line 43.